Skip navigation

 • Review agency policies and procedures to identify and remove any that are potentially unsafe and harmful to trafficking victims with histories of trauma.

-• Provide education and training of staff, including those working directly with trafficking victims as well as other providers in relevant systems of care.
+• Provide education and training to task force members and agency staff, including those working directly with trafficking victims as well as other providers in relevant systems of care.

-• Ensure safety and meet basic service needs.
+• Ensure safety and meet basic service needs, as identified and outlined by the victim, are consistently met and available.

-• Build long-term, sustaining relationships and provide opportunities for regaining valued social roles.
+• Build long-term, sustaining relationships with your community stakeholders and partners.

-• Understand the role that culture plays in resiliency and the importance of community resources as potentially mediating the trauma experience, particularly for foreign-born victims.
+• Understand the role that culture plays in resiliency and the importance of community resources as potentially mediating the trauma experience.

 For additional information and tools, visit the Resource page for Section 4.1 Using a Trauma-Informed Approach.